Dingoldine/nutritionplanner/README.md

 # Nutrition Planner

-## Mid Project Submission
+## Final Project Submission

-The nutritionplanner once finished will be an application where you can set your daily intake of calories consisting of fat, carbs and proteins.
+The nutritionplanner is an application where you can set your daily intake of calories consisting of fat, carbs and proteins.
 You can monitor and track your intake of these macronutrients by adding the foods you eat and in what amount.
 Similar to Lifesum, myFitnessPal etc.

-## What We Have Done
-We have set up the authentication and authorization using FireBase.
-We have created a page to Sign Up that stores a new user in Firestore and a view to sign in with existing users.
-The application state (authentication) is saved in redux store.
-We have implemented a Home screen where you can perform API calls using the search field.
-This will return a selection of food items based on the search term.
-You can also navigate using the navbar that uses react router to go to new locations.
-Lastly there is a Profile view that fetches your user settings from Firestore and you can also update your settings and save them to Firestore.

-## What We Will Do
-We will update the UI and design of all components.
-As of now, the CSS is very basic Bootstrap.
-Minor customization.
-We will implement more database interaction, show daily summaries of nutrition intake and compare to the user settings to let user know if the targets are reached.
-Basically connecting the views and logged foods.
-The items displayed in the search can not yet be added {logged as eaten and added to daliy cal,protein intake etc} this will be implemented shorly as well as the visual representation of how much you've eaten etc.
+Made by William Westerlund & Philip Rumman

+## Quick Start

+### setup
+`npm install`

+### runs static http dev server
+`npm start`

+### example user - login information
+email: willwest@gmail.com
+password: will95

 ## File Structure
 Deployment and Database files